Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/5-websites-for-color-inspiration.md

 ## 4. Pinterest

-Pinterest can be used pretty similar to dribbble, and it might surprise you what you'll find.
+Pinterest can be similar to dribbble, and what you'll find might surprise you.

 I like to start with a search query like [color scheme](https://nl.pinterest.com/search/pins/?q=color%20scheme&rs=typed&term_meta[]=color%7Ctyped&term_meta[]=scheme%7Ctyped).
 This will give you some paint examples, as well as online schemes.